 Evidence-levelEffective (About evidence-level criteria)

-Perinatal Health Partners (PHP) is an in-home nursing case management program for high-risk pregnant women with the goal of maximizing pregnancy outcomes for mothers and their newborns and decreasing the infant mortality rate and infant illnesses.
-Through assessments and care coordination, outcomes are improved for these women, many of whom face significant barriers to care.
+Perinatal Health Partners (PHP) is an in-home nursing case management program for high-risk pregnant individuals with the goal of maximizing pregnancy outcomes for mothers and their newborns and decreasing the infant mortality rate and infant illnesses.
+Through assessments and care coordination, outcomes are improved for these individuals, many of whom face significant barriers to care.

 - History of miscarriage or later pregnancy loss